Whole-school SCARF: Preparation and Planning

-We have a range of Pupil Voice resources and guidance, including wellbeing measurement tools and ‘how to’ films, to support and enhance pupil engagement and consultation.
+We have a range of Pupil Voice resources and guidance, including wellbeing measurement tools and ‘how to’ films, to support and enhance pupil participation, engagement and consultation.

 Local health data provides vital information about health behaviours in your community.
 Taking this data into account when planning or reviewing your curriculum will help you tailor your programme, so that it’s relevant to the needs of your children and community.

 View the PHE fingertips CHIMAT data to ensure a tailored, evidence-informed curriculum that supports children’s health and mental wellbeing.

 We provide all the mapping you need to evidence how the SCARF resources help you to provide a comprehensive PSHE (including RSHE) curriculum.
 You can tailor your curriculum to your pupils’ needs within our library of additional resources.

 View DfE mapping – meeting the statutory RSHE requirements.